gravity-ui/uikit/src/components/Select/README.md

 ## Control width

-By default, the width of the control stretches to match the width of the content of the selected options.
-You can manage it by using `width` property:
+By default, the control width stretches to match the width of the content of the selected options.
+You can manage it by using the `width` property:

-`'max'` - stretches to the full width of the parent.
+`'max'`: Stretches to the full width of the parent.

-`number` - apply width in pixels.
+`number`: Applies width in pixels.

 <!--LANDING_BLOCK